Grace to you and peace from God our Father and the Lord Jesus Christ.Ephesians 1:2(NASB)

 Both peace WITH God and the peace OF God are impossible without grace - the unconditional, unmerited gracious favour of God our Father and the gracious love and tender mercy, that was poured out for us on Calvary's cross.

-Thank You, Father, for Your grace in my life and that Your grace is sufficient in all the difficulties that I am facing.
-It was Your grace that sought me out and saved me and it is Your grace that keeps me and holds me.
-Thank You that by grace, through faith, I have peace with God and have access to the peace of God in my heart.
-I pray that your perfect peace may permeate through my soul as I rest in Your grace today and grow in a knowledge of the Lord Jesus in the days that lie ahead.
-To You be praise and glory forever, in Jesus' name I pray, AMEN.
+Thank You, Father, for Your grace in my life, and that Your grace is sufficient in all the difficulties that I am facing.
+It was Your grace that sought me out and saved me, and it is Your grace that keeps me and holds me.
+I pray that your perfect peace may permeate through my soul, as I rest in Your grace today.
+In Jesus’ name I pray, AMEN.